Skip to the main content

 ICD-10-CM codes for up to 8 other conditions.

-Section 30 of the Medicare Claims Processing Manual, Chapter 6 has a full explanation of required assessments.
+The Medicare Claims Processing Manual, Chapter 6, section 30 has a full explanation of required assessments.

 • Bill in order.
-MACs return a continuing stay bill if the prior bill hasn’t processed.
-If you submitted the prior bill, hold the returned continuing stay bill until you get the Remittance Advice (RA) for the prior bill.
+MACs return a continuing stay bill if they haven’t processed the previous bill.
+If you submitted the previous bill, hold the returned continuing stay bill until you get the remittance advice for the previous bill.

 • If a facility discharges a patient who returns before the following midnight, we don’t count it as a discharge.

-• HIPPS rate code appearing on the claim must match the assessment submitted and accepted by CMS’ national database, the iQIES system.
-HIPPS Codes webpage has more information.
+• The HIPPS rate code on the claim must match the assessment that’s submitted and accepted by the CMS national database, the iQIES system.

 For help with other billing situations, find your MAC’s website.